-Will disclosures on principal risks and uncertainties need to be revisited now Article 50 has been triggered and the draft Withdrawal Treaty has been published.
+Will disclosures on principal risks and uncertainties need to be revisited now Article 50 has been triggered and be revised based on the current status of negotiations?

 Have you developed a plan for appropriately detailed disclosure in management commentary?

 "We encourage companies to provide disclosure which distinguishes between the specific and direct challenges to their business model and operations from the broader economic uncertainties which may still attach to the UK's position when they report.
 Where there are particular threats, for example the possible effect of changes in import/export taxes or delays to their supply chain, we expect these to be clearly identified and for management to describe any actions they are taking, or have taken, to manage the potential impact.
 In some circumstances this may mean recognising or remeasuring certain items in the balance sheet.